Looking for some great professional goals for work?

 See, it’s all about work life balance! 🎯

 This is especially important for any remote team as many virtual team challenges center around struggling to find purpose since you’re usually isolated from everyone else.
+A recent ClickUp case study found that 51% of American workers feel as though they lose at least an hour/day being inefficient at work from things as simple as email overload, or feeling disconnected from the team.

 2. Goals provide clarity.